thealanjason/Git-Tutorial/README.md

 # Git-Tutorial
-This is Git Tutorial by Dan Shifman
+In this repository I will be following the Git Tutorial by Dan Shiffman (The Coding Train)